shenmareparas/ToDo-List-App-using-BLoC/README.md

 3. Select the Flutter: Select Device.
 If no devices are running, this command prompts you to enable a device.

-4. Select a target device from Select Device prompt.
+4. Select a target device from the Select Device prompt.

 5. After you select a target, start the app.
 Go to Run > Start Debugging or press F5.